Tips for Parents for OVA Beach Tournament Days

 Tournament Registration Process

-Players registering for an OVA Beach Tour or Satellite event, register through the National Registration System (NRS).
+Players registering for an OVA Beach Tour or Satellite event, register through the Member Registration System (MRS).
 This is different from the indoor season where the club will register the team for the tournament.

-If you played OVA indoor club volleyball this season (2018-19) you will have been registered on the NRS and will have an NRS number on your profile.
+If you played OVA indoor club volleyball this season you will have been registered on the MRS and will have an MRS number on your profile.
 In addition, you will have paid an OVA Membership Fee.
 This is an annual fee that covers the period of September 1st to August 31st so it includes the beach season.
-To upgrade Login to your athlete NRS profile, and select Upgrade Membership on the left.
+To upgrade Login to your athlete MRS profile, and select Upgrade Membership on the left.
 Select Beach Player and Beach Recreational Player.
 Then you will be able to register for OVA Beach Tour and Satellite events.

 OVA Beach Events Calendar

-Milton Edge is again hosting this 2019 Beach Season, OVA Satellite Beach Tournaments at our home courts, The Milton Sports Centre, beach courts.
+Milton Edge is again hosting multiple OVA Beach Tour 2021 Tournaments this summer, on our home courts, The Milton Sports Centre, beach courts.
+Click here for details and schedule and links to register.

 Typical One-Day Tournament Day